Common Sugar Ants

 Where do Sugar Ants Live?

-• Depending on the pest, sugar ants can live inside and outside of your home.
+• Depending on the pest, sugar ants can live inside and outside your home.
 Indoor nest sites are commonly within sheltered, protected areas such as underneath sinks, where electrical/plumbing meets the wall, and wall voids.
-Outdoors, this will range from moist, decaying wood sites, in soil, or underneath yard debris.
+Outdoor nest sites will range from moist, decaying wood sites in soil or underneath yard debris.

 What Attracts Sugar Ants to Your Home

-• Sugar ants are often attracted to sugar and high protein foods ranging from saps, honeydew made by other insects, and other insects.
+• Sugar ants are often attracted to sugary and high-protein foods, such as saps and honeydew, made by other insects.

 How Sugar Ants Get Inside Homes

-• With their small size, sugar ants can invade homes through the smallest crack, crevices, and voids around your window frame, door frame, homes foundation, and around exterior plumbing.
+• With their small size, sugar ants can invade homes through the smallest crack, crevices, and voids around your window frame, door frame, home foundation, and exterior plumbing.

 Questions and Answers